alistaircol/ac-website/content/articles/docker-nginx-httpd-php-mysql.md

 `volumes`:

 * The first in is for Docker in Docker, this is not essential.
-* The second entry in is bespoke configuration for apache virtual host.
+* The second entry in is the bespoke configuration for `httpd` virtual host.
-* The third entry in is bespoke configuration for PHP (mostly XDebug).
+* The third entry in is the bespoke configuration for PHP (mostly XDebug).
 * The fourth entry is our code.

 ## Apache Config